peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 ## Data split

-Based on the previous Exploratory Data Analysis, we have no reason to believe that any of the features are insignificant, so none of them are to be removed from the modelling.
+Based on the previous Exploratory Data Analysis, we're not very clear on whether any of the features are insignificant, so none of them are to be removed from the modelling.

 Let's split the dataset into the following: